Service naming

 Consistency

-We try to aim for some consistency across repos, domains, services and namespaces.
+We try to aim for some level of consistency across repositories, components, domains, services and namespaces.

 To demonstrate this with an example: